jdi-docs/jdi-light/source/includes/_documentation.md

 "Accept Conditions" element is automatically searched by the smart locator #accept-conditions.
 ```

-Features have locators automatically generated if element name defined with capital letter.<br><br>
+Features have locators automatically generated if there is no available PageObject json implementation
+and element name defined with capital letter.<br><br>
 **When** \<I\> click on "Element name" <br>
 Smart locator is generated like ID with lover case element name: **#element-name**.
  <br><br><br>